mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

 ### `Manifest` Data Format
 `Manifest` is a data format file supported by Huawei ModelArts.
 For details, see <https://support.huaweicloud.com/engineers-modelarts/modelarts_23_0009.html>.

-MindSpore provides dataset classes for datasets in Manifest format.
+MindSpore provides dataset classes for datasets in `Manifest` format.
 Run the following commands to configure the dataset directory and define the dataset instance to be loaded:
 ```python
 DATA_DIR = "manifest_dataset_path"

 manifest_dataset = ds.ManifestDataset(DATA_DIR)
 ```
 Currently, ManifestDataset supports only datasets of images and labels.
-The default column names are "image" and "label".
+The default column names are 'image' and 'label'.

 ### `TFRecord` Data Format
 MindSpore can also read datasets in the `TFRecord` data format through the `TFRecordDataset` object.